Minimal classes of graphs of unbounded clique-width defined by finitely many forbidden induced subgraphs: Antichains and well-quasi-ordering

-By inspection, except for the immediately preceding column, the vertices in any given column $c$ of the grid $Z_{n,k}$ are adjacent either to none of the vertices in the columns to the left of it (when $c$ is an even column), or they are adjacent to all even-numbered, and no odd-numbered columns to the left.
+By inspection, except for the immediately preceding column, the vertices in any given column of index $c$ of the grid $Z_{n,k}$ are adjacent either to none of the vertices in the columns to the left of it (when $c$ is even), or they are adjacent to all even-indexed, and no odd-indexed columns to the left.
 From this, the embedding $\phi(G)$ tells us that $G=L\oslash R$ is a skew join, which is impossible unless one of $R$ or $L$ contains no vertices, completing the proof. \end{proof}

 Our next lemma is the crucial step to understand the relationship between canonically prime graphs and the graphs $S_k$.

 \begin{lemma} Let $G\in \Free(S_{k},S_{k+1},\dots)$ be a canonically prime bichain graph.
 Then $G$ can be embedded in $Z_{n,2k}$ for some $n$.\end{lemma}